open-contracting/cardinal-rs/README.md

 ### NF038 The ratio of disqualified bids to submitted bids is a high outlier per buyer, procuring entity or tenderer

 For each buyer, the ratio is calculated as $numberOfBidsDisqualifiedByBuyer \over numberOfBidsSubmittedToBuyer$ across all contracting processes.
-A buyer is flagged if the ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.
+A buyer is flagged if its ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.
 The same calculation is performed for procuring entities.

 For each tenderer, the ratio is calculated as $numberOfBidsDisqualifiedForTenderer \over numberOfBidsSubmittedByTenderer$ across all contracting processes.
-A tenderer is flagged if the ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.
+A tenderer is flagged if its ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.

 To configure the upper fence, add to your settings file: